Connect with others who understand.

 Fatigue

-One MySpondylitisTeam member lamented, “I can muscle through pain, but it is very hard to function when you feel like the plug on the drain has been pulled and you are sitting on empty.”
+One MySpondylitisTeam member shared, “I can muscle through pain, but it’s very hard to function when you feel like the plug on the drain has been pulled and you are sitting on empty.”

-The spine may be the primary source of pain in AS, but other joints may become involved as well.
-When this happens, tissues like muscles and tendons can be affected.
-In addition, complications in other organs — such as the eyes and heart — can occur.
+While the spine is often the primary source of pain in AS, other joints can become involved as the disease progresses.
+Tissues like muscles and tendons may also be affected.
+In addition, complications can arise in other organs, such as the eyes and heart.

 Painful Joints

-“My body feels broken, bruised, beaten, and wrapped in barbed wire all the time,” explained a MySpondylitisTeam member.
+“My body feels broken, bruised, beaten, and wrapped in barbed wire all the time,” a MySpondylitisTeam member wrote.

 Eye Inflammation

-Some people with AS may experience a painful, red eye caused by iritis or uveitis (inflammation of the iris or of tissue within the wall of the eye).
-This can cause blurred vision or sensitivity to light.
-If left untreated, vision damage or even blindness can occur.
-Doctors typically start by treating the inflammation with topical corticosteroids.
+About half of people with spondylitis eventually develop painful, red eye inflammation caused by iritis or uveitis (inflammation of the iris or other parts of the eye).
+This can lead to blurred vision and photosensitivity (sensitivity to light).
+If left untreated, eye inflammation can result in vision damage or even blindness.
+Treatment typically begins with topical corticosteroids to reduce inflammation.

 Read more about spondylitis eye inflammation.